-PROGRAM IN BIOMEDICAL SCIENCES (PiBS) ELECTIVE CLASSES
+PROGRAM IN BIOMEDICAL SCIENCES ELECTIVE CLASSES

 The following classes are offered as electives during the first year in PiBS.
-Not all of the classes are offered every year and might depend upon enrollment.
 Some of the classes may be requirements for some of the participating departments/programs.
 Each department/program has designed a curriculum that will allow students who enter the program at the end of the first year in PiBS to complete these requirements after acceptance into a dissertation lab and department or program i.e. the choice of department or program isn't dictated by the program-specific requirements fulfilled during the first year.